abir-js/my-second-brain/📝 2 All Notes/arrays in dsa.md

 ![[Pasted image 20250822194112.png]]

-- Find bigger b/w i and j, place it in the position ok k
+- Find bigger b/w i and j, place it in the position of k
 - decrease all of them.

 ![[Pasted image 20250822232322.png]]